 There are also concerns on nutrition, parasite control, sun burn and fungal skin infections.
 In some instances there have also been bites from vampire bats which can lead to rabies.

 More general health concerns in all of communities seemed to centre on nutrition, parasite control and fungal skin infections.
 Sun burn also seemed to be readily occurring.
 Bites from vampire bats are a concern for many of the owners.

-The main aim of the project in Costa Rica is to see a significant improvement in the health and welfare of the working horses of the Ngabe people.
-As no money is exchanged within these territories, the direct training of owners in basic hoof care, husbandry and equine health is the best way to encourage improved equine welfare.
-By developing strong links with horse owners in the communities we aim to provide regular equine care and husbandry workshops, focusing on the main welfare problems seen within the reserve.
+The main aim of the project in Costa Rica is to see a significant improvement in the health and welfare of the working equids throughout the county which will benefit the livelihoods of humans.
+By developing strong links with horse owners in the communities, national stakeholders such as Universities and local working equid groups we aim to provide regular equine care and husbandry workshops, focusing on the main welfare problems seen within each area.

-With time we know we can make a real difference to the lives of horses here, thanks to our supporters around the world.
+With time we know we can make a real difference to the lives of horses and their owners in Costa Rica, thanks to our supporters around the world.
 We look forward to updating you as the project progresses.
 If you would like to keep up to date with the very latest developments from our international projects you can follow us on Facebook and sign up to our enews.